Xeus-x/Chie/README.md

 ## Regarding to another version of this Bot
-As you can see, crimsonite-01(Chie) has very few commands.
-That is because I made this for learning purposes.
+As you can see, crimsonite-01(Chie) has very a few commands, and that is because it is made for learning purposes.
-Right now, I am currently working on another bot with the same storytelling feature, but a little different from this one.
+Right now, the owner is currently working on another similar project, but a much simpler one, so this project might not get enough attention to maintain.

 ## Are you planning to use this software in your own project?
-This is an open software and you can use it at your will.
+This is an open-source project and you can use it at your will.

-There's only the master branch containing all the code to run this bot.
 I suggest that you edit most of the functions to make it more readable.
-(I was too lazy to clean this up, and the whole code itself is a mess つ﹏⊂.)
+(The owner too lazy to clean this up, and the whole code itself is a mess つ﹏⊂.)